Progressivism: From the Enlightenment to the Industrial Revolution

+20th century: U.S. Progressive Era, New Deal and post-war consensus

 Early 20th-century progressivism included support for American engagement in World War I and the creation of and participation in the League of Nations, compulsory sterilisation in Scandinavia, and eugenics in Great Britain, and the temperance movement.
 Progressives believed that progress was stifled by economic inequality, inadequately regulated monopolistic corporations, and conflict between workers and elites, arguing that corrective measures were needed.